7th September 2020

 Signs & Symptoms Of Tooth Decay

-Tooth decay is a big problem amongst the population, and can lead to tooth loss in the most serious cases.
+Tooth decay is a big problem among the population and can lead to tooth loss in the most serious cases.
 It’s caused by both the outer layer of tooth enamel, and the bony dentine tissue behind it, being worn away through sugars and acids.
-It can also be caused by poor dental hygiene, which normally work to combat their effects.
+It can also be caused by poor dental hygiene, which normally works to combat their effects.

 Here at our Clapham Common dental practice, our Dentists work hard to create healthy, happy smiles for our patients, whatever their background.
 Sometimes, dental decay can be prevented or avoided, but there are also signs that decay has started to set in – which is what we’ll cover in this post.